open-AIMS/NEC-estimation/README.md

-Over and under-dispersion can be due to a poor fitting model, as well as violation of the distribution assumptions of the fitted data (for example, when the response data are poisson, the variance should equal the mean, which is often not the case).
+Over and under-dispersion can be due to a poor fitting model, as well as violation of the distribution assumptions of the fitted data (for example, when the response data are poisson, the variance should equal to the mean, which is often not the case).

     out$over.disp
     #> [1] 1